kit-algo/rust_road_router/README.md

 Each pair is an array of exactly two values.
 The first one is the here link id.
 The second one is the new travel time in ms.
+The weight has to be an integer smaller than 2^31-1 or `null` (to set the weight to infinity).
 Currently the new value will be applied to the link in both directions.
 If a link id does not exist, the pair will be ignored.
 The new values will be carried over into future customizations.